Minimax estimation in linear models with unknown design over finite alphabets: Abstract

 \section{Abstract}

-\textbf{Abstract.} We provide minimax theory for joint estimation of $\trF$ and $\tro$ in linear models $Y = \trF \tro + Z$ where the parameter matrix $\tro$ and the design matrix $\trF$ are \textit{unknown} but the latter takes values in a \textit{known} finite set.
+\textbf{Abstract.} We provide a minimax optimal estimation procedure for $\trF$ and $\tro$ in matrix valued linear models $Y = \trF \tro + Z$ where the parameter matrix $\tro$ and the design matrix $\trF$ are \textit{unknown} but the latter takes values in a \textit{known} finite set.
+The proposed finite alphabet linear model is justified in a variety of applications, ranging from signal processing to cancer genetics.
 We show that this allows to separate $\trF$ and $\tro$ uniquely under weak identifiability conditions, a task which is not doable, in general.
-These assumptions are justified in a variety of applications, ranging from signal processing to cancer genetics.
-We then obtain in the noiseless case, that is, $Z = 0$, stable recovery of $\trF$ and $\tro$ in a neighborhood of $Y$.
-Based on this, we show for Gaussian error matrix $Z$ that the LSE attains minimax rates for both, prediction error of $\trF \tro$ and estimation error of $\trF$ and $\tro$, separately.
-Due to the finite alphabet, estimation of $\trF$ amounts to a classification problem, where we show that the classification error $\Pp(\hat{F} \neq \trF)$ decreases exponentially in the dimension of one component of $Y$.
+To this end we quantify in the noiseless case, that is, $Z = 0$, the perturbation range of $Y$ in order to obtain stable recovery of $\trF$ and $\tro$.
+Based on this, we derive an iterative Lloyd's type estimation procedure that attains minimax estimation rates for $\tro$ and $\trF$ for Gaussian error matrix $Z$ .
+In contrast to the least squares solution the estimation procedure can be computed efficiently and scales linearly with the total number of observations.
+We confirm our theoretical results in a simulation study and illustrate it with a genetic sequencing data example.